sudoplatform-labs/ffi-tutorials/Wrapper_Java_Kotlin/readme.md

 ### Add A Vector Test Routine
-In Rust, a vector is analagous to a re-sizable array.
-In this test example, create a function that receives a mutuable vector that will contain Strings (i.e., Vec<String>), creates a duplicate of the input vector, and appends the input value to the newly created value.
-More simply stated, this function is returning the concatenation of a copy of the input value with itself.
+In Rust, a vector is analogous to a re-sizable array.
+In this test example, create a function that receives a mutable vector of Strings (i.e., Vec<String>).
+Inside the function, create a local variable *new_value* and initialize it with the value parameter.
+Next, append another copy of the value parameter to *new_value*.
+More simply stated, this function is returning a concatenation of two copies of the input value, as follows:

 ```
 pub fn vector_inc_test(mut value: Vec<String>) -> Vec<String> {